svm-zhang/mhcflow/README.md

 Please cite the original [Polysolver](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4747795/) paper.

-If you use `polysolver-mod`, please cite this github repo as well.
+If you use `mhcflow`, please cite this github repo as well.